radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {{RFC6614}} mandates the implementation of the trust profile "certificate with PKIX trust model" for both clients and servers.
 The experience of the deployment of RADIUS/TLS as specified in {{RFC6614}} has shown that most actors still rely on RADIUS/UDP.
-Since dealing with certificates can create a lot of issues, both for implementers and administrators, for the re-specification we wanted to create an alternative to insecure RADIUS transports like RADIUS/UDP that can be deployed easily without much additional administrative overhead.
+Since dealing with certificates can create a lot of issues, both for implementers and administrators, for the re-specification the goal was to create an alternative to insecure RADIUS transports like RADIUS/UDP that can be deployed easily without much additional administrative overhead.

 As with the supported transports, the assumption is that RADIUS servers are less constrained than RADIUS clients.
 Since some client implementations already support using certificates for mutual authentication and there are several use cases, where pre-shared keys are not usable (e.g., a dynamic federation with changing members), the decision was made that, analog to the supported transports, RadSec servers must implement both certificates with PKIX trust model and TLS-PSK as means of mutual authentication.